Skip advert

 The Clio E-Tech Hybrid uses a 1.6-litre petrol engine, two electric motors and a 1.2kWh lithium-ion battery.
 Because you can't plug in the Clio E-Tech, its closest rivals are hybrid superminis like the Toyota Yaris hybrid and Honda Jazz, and there's currently no full-hybrid option for the Vauxhall Corsa, Volkswagen Polo or Skoda Fabia.
 The car harvests energy while slowing down and puts it back into the battery, then uses it to power the car at speeds up to 40mph.

 Around town, the E-Tech is in its element – a clever system means the smaller of the Clio’s two electric motors matches the revs for gearshifts to make them smoother.
-We’d say it feels more sophisticated than either the Toyota Yaris or Honda Jazz.
+We’d say it feels smoother and more sophisticated than either the Toyota Yaris or Honda Jazz.
 When asked to quickly overtake slower traffic the powertrain can become slightly flustered as it decides the best gear to select, and we’ve found you have to push the engine hard more often than you’d expect, but it’s a small complaint.
 The Clio is comfortable at motorway speeds, as its powertrain settles into a more relaxed rhythm.

 It's possible to put the Clio in a pure-electric mode, perhaps if you're in a town centre or car park for example, and nudging the gear lever into 'B' mode boosts the regenerative braking considerably, to the point the E-Tech can be driven almost entirely using the accelerator pedal.